Rotary Rocket: Origins

-Roton design evolution
+Design evolution

-Initial concept
+Helicopter to orbit

-Bevin McKinney's initial concept was to merge a launch vehicle with a helicopter: spinning rotor blades, powered by tip jets, would lift the vehicle in the earliest stage of launch.
-Once the air density thinned to the point that rotary-wing flight was impractical, the vehicle would continue its ascent on pure rocket power, with the rotor acting as a giant turbopump.
+Gary Hudson's and Bevin McKinney's initial concept was to merge a launch vehicle with a helicopter: spinning rotor blades, powered by tip jets, would lift the vehicle in the earliest stage of launch.
+Once the air density thinned to the point that helicopter flight was impractical, the vehicle would continue its ascent on pure rocket power, with the rotor acting as a giant turbopump.

-Calculations showed that the helicopter blades modestly increased the effective specific impulse (Isp) by approximately 20–30 seconds, effectively only carrying the blades into orbit "for free."
+Calculations showed that the helicopter blades modestly increased the effective specific impulse (Isp) by approximately 20–30 seconds, essentially only carrying the blades into orbit "for free".
 Thus, there was no overall gain from this method during ascent.
 However, the blades could be used to soft land the vehicle, so its landing system carried no additional cost.

-Research at Rotary found that once the vehicle left the atmosphere additional thrust would be necessary.
+One problem found during research at Rotary was that once the vehicle left the atmosphere additional thrust would be necessary.
 Thus multiple engines would be needed at the base as well as at the rotor tips.

 This initial version of the Roton had been designed with the small communications satellite market in mind.
-However, when this market crashed, signaled by the failure of Iridium Communications, the Roton concept needed to be redesigned for heavier payloads.
+However, this market crashed, signaled by the failure of Iridium Communications.
+Consequently, the Roton concept needed to be redesigned for heavier payloads.